stadust/pointercrate/README.md

 [rustup](https://rustup.rs),

-[Postgres](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)  (if prompted, set the password to "asdf". the security of this password won't matter since you're hosting this database locally, meaning only you can access it.),
+[Postgres](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)  (if prompted, set the password to "asdf". the security of this password won't matter since you're hosting this database locally, meaning only you can access it. remember to check the boxes next to "postgres server", "pgadmin 4", and "cli tools".),

 Shuttle (open command prompt and type `cargo install cargo-shuttle`),

 and sqlx (open command prompt and type `cargo install sqlx-cli --no-default-features --features native-tls,postgres`.

-Now search for the program "pgAdmin 4" which should be installed with Postgres, open it, and make sure there is a server called "Postgres" or something.
+Now search for the program "pgAdmin 4" and open it, then make sure there is a server called "Postgres" or something.
 If there isn't, right click on servers > register > server > name it whatever you want, then go to the definition tab, set Host name/address to "localhost", set the username to "postgres" and the password to "asdf", and press save.

 Now we need to create a new role and database.
 You must make the role before the database.
 To make a role, right click on Login/Group Roles and create a Login/Group role.
 Name it "pointercratetest", and in the Definition tab make the password "asdf".
 Next, in the Priveleges tab toggle the "Can login?" and "Superuser?" settings on and press Save.